Quin Morton Teaching Fellows, Princeton Writing Program, 2021-22

 To apply, email the following documents to firstname.lastname@example.org:

-- A cover letter reflecting on your approach to teaching writing and how it relates to your experience and scholarly research;
+- A cover letter reflecting on your approach to teaching writing and how it relates to your experience as a researcher and writer;

 - A 200-word course description for a multidisciplinary Writing Seminar.
 Please review this year’s course descriptions for models (link below);